-The writing style in Economics has undergone a steady transformation in the past 50 years, seeing an increased variety of third-person pronoun forms.
-We classify all economic theory papers published between 1970 and 2019 into four groups based on their use of third-person pronouns when referring to the agents in their models: those exclusively using masculine (he, him, himself), feminine (she, her, herself), plural (they, them, themselves), or a mix of two or more pronoun forms.
-Figure 1 shows a rapid decline in the use of masculine pronouns in economic theory papers, from a dominant position - shy of 80 percent of all published papers in 1970 - to just over 40 percent by 1990, and further down to 20 percent by 2019.
-Alternative pronoun forms gained popularity at different times and rates.
-The plural and mixed forms began rising in the mid-seventies, while the feminine form emerged around the 1990s.
-By 2019, papers using masculine, feminine, and mixed pronouns each constituted roughly 20 percent, with the plural form experiencing a resurgence around the mid 2010s after two decades of stagnation.
+The writing style of economics papers has undergone a steady transformation over the past 50 years, as shown in Figure I. In 1970, 80 percent of economic theory papers used exclusively masculine third-person pronouns (he, him, himself) for generic agents.
+By 2019, that share had dropped to 20 percent.
+Meanwhile, alternative pronoun forms - exclusively feminine (she, her, herself), exclusively plural (they, them, themselves), or mixed (combining multiple forms) - emerged and spread at different times and rates.
+Plural and mixed forms began rising in the mid-1970s, while the feminine form gained traction around the 1990s.
+By 2019, masculine, feminine, and mixed forms each accounted for roughly 20 percent of published theory papers, with plural forms resurging in the 2010s.